pytorch/audio/examples/asr/tedlium3_emformer_rnnt/README.md

 ### Training

 [`train.py`](./train.py) trains an Emformer RNN-T model on TED-LIUM release 3 using PyTorch Lightning.
-Note that the script expects users to have access to GPU nodes for training and provide paths to the full LibriSpeech dataset and the SentencePiece model to be used to encode targets.
+Note that the script expects users to have access to GPU nodes for training and provide paths to the full TED-LIUM release 3 dataset and the SentencePiece model to be used to encode targets.

 Sample SLURM command:
 ```